 Chris Hwang — President | email@example.com

-Chris is the Evaluation & Technology Administrator at First 5 Alameda County, which funds and supports organizations serving families with children 0-5 years old.
-Her professional work spans more than 20+ years in public health.
+Chris is the Director of Data and Evaluation at the Oakland Promise.
+Her professional work spans more than 20+ years in public health, education and workforce development.
 WOBO gives Chris opportunities to advocate for change to make Oakland a healthier place to live.
-Chris served as the Chair of the City of Oakland Bicycle and Pedestrian Advisory Committee from 2011 to 2014 and now serves as a Commissioner on the Bicyclist and Pedestrian Advisory Commission.
-Responsibilities: Chris is actively involved in the Lake Merritt BART Station Area planning process, Oakland Urban Paths and Oaklavía.
+Chris served as the Chair of the City of Oakland Bicycle and Pedestrian Advisory Committee from 2011 to 2014 and served as a Commissioner on the Bicyclist and Pedestrian Advisory Commission until 2017.
+Chris is actively involved in the Lake Merritt BART Station Area planning process, Oakland Urban Paths and Oaklavía.

 Dave Campbell — Vice Chair, Campaigns | firstname.lastname@example.org

 Dave Campbell coordinates the advocacy and policy work of Bike East Bay, which represents people who ride in 33 jurisdictions in the East Bay and Dave directs Bike East Bay’s local advocacy work in each city.
 Dave also leads Bike East Bay’s efforts to establish local working groups in each city and works extensively with county and regional planning agencies to secure funding for bike projects and to improve policies that affect each city in the East Bay.
 Dave joined Bike East Bay back in 1996 as a volunteer while practicing patent and trademark law in San Francisco and still acts as a legal advisor to Bike East Bay.
 Dave rides a beat up old Diamondback mountain bike and wishes he spent more time on weekends riding his bike, but tennis, his other passion, keeps him on court.